 President Hurley Pledges Own Income For Poverty Program

-Canisius College President John J. Hurley is among 28 leaders in higher education who have formed The Presidents’ Pledge Against Global Poverty, an initiative launched in 2012 to help end extreme poverty and focus attention on the positive impact of personal philanthropy.
+Buffalo, NY – Canisius College President John J. Hurley is among twenty-eight leaders in higher education who have formed The Presidents’ Pledge Against Global Poverty, a new initiative to help end extreme poverty and focus attention on the positive impact of personal philanthropy.

 The 28 charter members of the Pledge have signed a public commitment to contribute five percent or more of their personal income each year to organizations that fight the causes or effects of extreme poverty.
 At least half of the presidents’ contributions fund international projects; up to half may be designated for anti-poverty efforts in the U.S. The project aims to enlist presidents, chancellors, past presidents and presidents emeriti in an effort to help reach the United Nations Millennium Development Goals and further engage the next generation of global citizens in poverty solutions.